ugxls/quality_care_explorer/README.md

 ![.](assets/images/QCE_Mockups.png)

 ### PowerBI
 The final interactive dashboards were developed using Power BI.
 Two report pages were created, each highlighting performance metrics for one provider type.
-Slicers, dynamic rankings, and sort-direction toggles were implemented to enhance user experience.
+Slicers, dynamic rankings, and sort-direction toggles (ascending/descending arrow icons) were implemented to enhance user experience.
 A custom ranking logic was embedded using DAX.
 Below is a sample ranking expression:
 ```powerbi
 Rank_IRF =
 RANKX(